cdc00015/353HW1Carr/NFLWeatherAppAPI/README.md

 - **Inputs:**
 - **Outputs:**

+## ChatGPT Prompts
+Gave ChatGPT my code in my AdvanceStats class and told it I had a CS1519 error and asked what was wrong.
+It told me I had an extra '[Required]' at the end of my code.

+Gave ChatGPT my code for the PlayerService Repo and told it I had a CS0029 error and asked what was wrong.
+It told me I connected the Player class instead of AdvanceStats for my PlayerGetAdvanceStats API.

 ### Group Assignment
 Design a web application with your group.
 Outline the user experience in words, detailing the features and functionality.
 Your application must include: